scbt-ecom/keycloak/README.md

 ```

 ### TokenClient ###
-It should be used if you only need token authentication from another server (not global keylock from environment variables).
+It should be used if you only need token authentication from another server (not global keycloak from environment variables).
 For example, for systems like api2api.
 ```
 r := mux.NewRouter()